cloudbitvps/developers.scalingo.com/markdown/deployments.md

 > The `git_ref` is optional.
 You can use this attribute to provide any string identifying your archive.

+The [Sources](/sources) endpoints have been creating in order to let you upload the code temporarily at some place and get a `source_url` for your code.

 ### Attributes

 ```json